ceejbot/powerline-js/README.md

 I was using @milkbikis's excellent [powerline-style shell prompt](https://github.com/milkbikis/powerline-shell) when I decided that I wanted more options.
 Then I wanted a version in javascript instead of python so I could add those options myself in my current programming environment of choice.
 Then I started rewriting it.
-Then I observed that it was a lot faster in javascript than in python, probably because node.js starts up really quickly.
+Then I observed that it was faster in javascript than in python, probably because node.js starts up really quickly.

 This is the tragic result: a powerline-style shell prompt generator for node.